tyreer/es6-for-everybody/WesBos_ES6_Module18.md

 const dogs = ['Snickers', 'Sunny'];
 const dogSet = new Set(dogs);
 ```
-+ Can create a set by passing in an array
++ Can create a Set by passing in an array

 #### 62 - Understanding Sets with Brunch